kkosiba/ecommerce-backend/README.md

 `python3 manage.py runserver`

-The blog should be available at `localhost:8000`.
+The website should be available at `localhost:8000`.